lmaccherone/documentdb-utils/README.md

-# documentDBUtils #
+# documentdb-utils #

 Copyright (c) 2015, Lawrence S. Maccherone, Jr.

-_Drop-in replacement + extensions for Azure's DocumentDB node.js client with auto-retry on 429 errors plus a lot more_
+_Drop-in replacement + extensions for DocumentDB node.js client with auto-retry on 429 errors plus a lot more_

-The node.js client for Microsoft Azure DocumentDB is a thin wrapper around the REST API.
-That's fine but it means that you need to deal with all the complications of throttling retries, the restoring and continuation of stored procedures that have reached their resource limits, etc.

-In summary, documentdb-utils takes care of all of this for you and makes it much easier to use Microsoft Azure DocumentDB from node.js.
+By functionality like automatic retries on 429 errors among other things, documentdb-utils makes it much easier to use Microsoft Azure DocumentDB from node.js.

 Note, versions prior to 0.4.0 had a very different interface exposed as documentDBUtils.
 That has now been removed in favor of this drop-in replacement + extensions approach.